johnsamuelsterling/johnsamuelsterling.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I am a second year graduate student at [Auburn University](https://www.auburn.edu/cosam/departments/math/) studying under Dr. Ziqin Feng.
-I earned a B.S. in Mathematics alongside a minor in Philosophy from the [University of Alabama in Huntsville](https://www.uah.edu/).
-Additionally, I have been a research associate at the [Rotorcraft Systems Engineering and Simulation Center](https://www.uah.edu/rsesc).
+I am currently a Ph.D. student studying Mathematics at [Purdue University](https://www.math.purdue.edu/).
+I earned my M.S. in Mathematics at [Auburn University](https://www.auburn.edu/cosam/departments/math/), where I worked under the supervision of Dr. Ziqin Feng.
+Prior to that, I completed a B.S. in Mathematics with a minor in Philosophy at the [University of Alabama in Huntsville](https://www.uah.edu/).
+I have also been a research associate at the [Rotorcraft Systems Engineering and Simulation Center](https://www.uah.edu/rsesc).
 Details are in my [CV]({{ "/cv/" | relative_url }}).

 My research interests lie in topology, specifically algebraic and combinatorial topology.
 I am particularly interested in the study of Čech and Vietoris-Rips complexes as well as persistent homology.